rethinkdb/docs/api/javascript/writing-data/update.md

     - `false`: do not return a `changes` array (the default).
     - `"always"`: behave as `true`, but include all documents the command tried to update whether or not the update was successful.
 (This was the behavior of `true` pre-2.0.)
 - `nonAtomic`: if set to `true`, executes the update and distributes the result to replicas in a non-atomic fashion.
 This flag is required to perform non-deterministic updates, such as those that require reading data from another table.
+- `ignoreWriteHook`: If `true`, and if the user has the config permission, ignores any [write hook](/api/javascript/manipulating-tables/set_write_hook.md) when performing the update.

 Update returns an object that contains the following attributes: